mirceaned/Presentations/AWS CloudFormation vs CDK.md

 ## Intro
 - who used CloudFormation with YAML/JSON?
 - who used CDK?

-## CloudFormation
-- used for AWS cloud deployments
 - infrastructure as code
+    - e.g. deploy some IOT things which save data to s3 buckets
     - repeatable
-    - trackable via source control
+    - source control

+## CloudFormation
+- AWS solution for cloud deployments
 - declarative

 ## CDK
 - Cloud Development Kit
 - framework for defining cloud infrastructure and provisioning
+- multiple language support
 - uses constructs
-- suite of tools for synth, diff and deploy
+- suite of tools: synth, diff and deploy
 - imperative

 ## Example
 - number of lines comparison (115 in synth vs 18)
+- add one prop to sqs Queue
+- jump to documentation for Queue and constructor params
+- browse API reference

-## JSON/YAML
+## CloudFormation
 ### Pros
-- used everywhere, easy to find examples
+- it's been around for a long time, more examples in the wild
 - may be easier to grasp for non programmers
 - low level, finer grain control (can also be a con)
 - there are template builders available which take an entity and generate a template for you, e.g. CloudFormer